 Jesse E. Smith, M.D., F.A.C.S

-Dr. Jesse Smith, a Fort Worth hair transplant specialist, can perform this procedure on an outpatient basis.
+Dr. Jesse Smith, a Texas hair transplant specialist, can perform this procedure on an outpatient basis.
 With hair transplant surgery, Dr. Smith can give the patient back the full head of hair that has become thinner with time.

 Dr. Smith is Board Certified by the American Board of Facial Plastic and Reconstructive Surgery.
 He is one of a small group of surgeons that has achieved Dual Board Certification in Facial Plastic and Reconstructive Surgery as well as Head and Neck Surgery.